 |Outdoor grounds for coverage||MR72|

-In Room - Best / Recommended
+In Room - Best Performance / Recommended

 The best wired and wireless experience will be achieved by deploying Access Points directly into the guest rooms.
 The in room design allows for each and every guest room to have the highest signal strength and performance in their room.
 Designing with APs in the rooms also typically saves on cabling cost as it only requires only a single new or existing Ethernet run to the desk area of each guest room.
 The MR30H can provide both wireless and wired network access over a single Ethernet run into the room.

-Typically transmit power is automatically set lower and minimum bitrate configuration is configured higher to reduce co-channel contention between rooms.
+Typically transmit power is automatically set lower and higher minimum bitrate is configured to reduce co-channel contention between rooms.
 It is best practice to use Auto Channel and Auto Transmit power in these environments.
 Meraki MR access points feature a 3rd dedicated scanning radio which will help optimize the RF performance of each AP.
 Commonly these environments use a minimum bitrate of 18Mbps or 24Mbs.

 Be sure to include infrastructure based MRs in the hallways for seamless roaming.